panven-ops/Inventory-/README.md

     docker compose up
 ```

-API will be available at http://localhost:8000
+API will be available at http://localhost:8000 for backend and http://localhost:5173 for frontend
 ## Environment Variables

 Copy the example file and fill in the values: